atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/and-or-boolean-logic.md

 ## Short Circuit Logic

-Because of the way AND and OR logic works, programming languages can use something called short circuit logic.
+Because of the way `AND` and `OR` logic works, programming languages can use something called "short circuit logic".
 This is when not all inputs are evaluated, because the computer can guess the answer from the first input that was checked.
 To see how this works, look at the AND truth table again:

 | A | B | C |
 | 1 | 1 | 1 |